 Who doesn't like to lay out and stargaze?
-While you're stretched out on the grass, take the opportunity to introduce your first grader to the science of the stars.
+While you're stretched out on the grass, take the opportunity to introduce your young scientist to the science of the stars.
 Searching for constellations in the night sky helps kids learn to pay attention to details, and stimulates the imagination.
-With an indoor star show, your child doesn't have to wait for a cloudless night—she can watch the stars anytime she likes.
+With an indoor star show, your child doesn't have to wait for a cloudless night; she can watch the stars anytime she likes.

 What You Do:

-- Place the copy of the constellation formation on the black construction paper.
-Help your child use a pin to poke holes where the stars are illustrated.
-Be sure to poke the hole completely through both papers, but be careful not to poke yourself!
+Place the copy of the constellation formation on the black construction paper.
+Show your child how to use a pin to poke holes where the stars are illustrated.
+Be sure she pokes the holes completely through both papers.
+Tell her to be careful to avoid poking herself!

 Turn out the lights and hand your child the flashlight!
 Invite her to shine it onto the construction paper, so it casts a shadow across the wall or ceiling.
 You'll get an indoor star show, even on a cloudy night!